Scaling Engineering Teams

 The Fracture Points You Can Time

-Person six arrives and the mind-meld fractures.
+A team of three to five operates as a mind-meld.
+Decisions happen at lunch.
+Code reviews happen by proximity.
+Everyone has every file paged in.
+It's fast because nobody needs to coordinate, they already know.
+Person six arrives and that breaks.
 The new engineer pushes a change that conflicts with work they didn't know about.
 A decision made over coffee never made it to them.
 Leadership's instinct is to blame onboarding.
 The actual problem is that the team never needed to formalize how it operated, and now it does.
-At GigSmart, which eventually scaled to operate across all 50 states with distinct regulatory and labor-market conditions in each, the founding team was deliberate about this transition early — writing down ownership, introducing real code review, forcing decisions into text — precisely because the operational complexity wouldn't wait for politeness.
+At GigSmart, which eventually scaled to operate across all 50 states with distinct regulatory and labor-market conditions in each, the founding team was deliberate about this transition early, writing down ownership, introducing real code review, forcing decisions into text, precisely because the operational complexity wouldn't wait for politeness.

-The second break lands around fifteen.
-Informal coordination fails completely.
 The company that prided itself on "no meetings" now has meetings all day, and features take three times as long because teams accidentally overlap.
 This is the point Fred Brooks described sixty years ago in The Mythical Man-Month: communication overhead scales with the square of headcount.
 A five-person team has 10 pathways.
 A fifteen-person team has 105.
 No amount of goodwill absorbs that math.

-The third break, around fifty, is where most scaling attempts die.
 Politics emerge.
 Silos form.
 You hired ten times the people and got half the output.
 Culture that was emergent at five becomes hostile at fifty unless someone has intentionally rebuilt it.
 Camille Fournier's The Manager's Path documents this transition in detail, and Will Larson's staffeng.com has become the working reference for what technical leadership actually needs to look like on the other side of it.
 Most founders haven't read either, and they're re-learning both books the hard way while their velocity drops.

 Why Your First Ten Hires Decide the Rest